Arjunar92/AWSRedshift_DataWarehouse_Project/README.md

 4. Delete your redshift cluster when finished.

-#### Project structure
+#### Project Execution

-1. dhw.cfg - This file has all credentials and information about AWS resources to connect to AWS.
+Write sql queries in sql_queries.py and then run the floowing scripts to execute and check the project results.

-2. create_tables.py - This script will drop old tables (if exist) ad re-create new tables
+1. create_tables.py - This script will drop old tables (if exist) ad re-create new tables
-3. etl.py - This script orchestrate ETL.
+2. etl.py - This script orchestrate ETL.
-4. sql_queries.py - This is the ETL.
-All the transformatios in SQL are done here.
+3. analytics.py - This scripts gives the counts of rows in each table.

-# AWSRedshift_DateWarehouse_Project
+Note:   - Update all the credentials and information about AWS in dhw.cfg before running the scripts.